 This was a crucial piece of the business puzzle, and it allowed us to have not just customers but a loyal following we often referred to as our extended family.

 Is it really that big of a deal?
-Well, if someone opened down the street and – with a bit of decent marketing – attracted me in for a trial and they paid attention to me, I’d be easily seduced into joining.
+Well, if someone opened down the street and—with a bit of decent marketing—attracted me for a trial and they paid attention to me, I’d be easily seduced into joining.
 At Goodlife, I feel like nothing more than a number, but what I crave is to feel like a wanted and meaningful member.

 Ask any good restaurant waiter and they’ll tell you that how they end the night, how they wish the patrons off, makes ALL the difference in determining if they’ll not only come back, but ask for that specific waiter again.

-So, it doesn’t matter what business you’re in, there’s comes a point in time when your client needs to exit your business, and you need to make sure that you manage that exit.
+It doesn’t matter what business you’re in, there always comes a point when your client needs to exit your business, and you need to make sure that you manage that exit.

 To your success,

-PS – Not able to “supervise” at all times and not sure if staff is actually doing what you ask?
+PS – Not able to supervise at all times and not sure if staff is actually doing what you ask?
 It’s time for some mystery shopping and a culture analysis.
-Reach out to me and let’s get started – you may be shocked with what you discover.
+Reach out to me and let’s get started—you may be shocked by what you discover.